 The International Humane Society has already shut down at least 16 meat farms for dogs.
 A part of the process includes assisting farm owners in finding more humane and better jobs since most are eager to leave this cruel kind of work.
 However, there are millions of animals still in need of rescue, and you can be of help.

 Those who give donations don’t really expect anything in return.
 But like Simon, knowing you made a difference even in just one dog’s life is an excellent source of joy.
-May he be able to help more dogs in the future.

 'Without people like you, he'd basically be in someone's stomach.'